Independent Social Impact Assessment finds Pups in Prison program significantly improves prisoner wellbeing

 An independent social impact assessment conducted by research firm Huber Social in 2020 found prisoners who participated in Serco’s Pups in Prison program had greater rehabilitation and wellbeing outcomes.

 Prisoner puppy trainers experienced a range of positive outcomes as a result of the program, including a 94% increase in overall wellbeing, a 32% improvement in confidence and self-esteem, and a 25% improvement in mental wellness.

 The research also shows that recipients of the dogs trained at SQCC experienced a 148% improvement in relationship skills and a 224% improvement in mental health.

-In addition to prisoner wellbeing and rehabilitation outcomes, the Pups in Prison program provides life-changing assistance to members of the community and enables participants to make a positive contribution to society.
+In addition to prisoner wellbeing and rehabilitation outcomes, the Pups in Prison program provided life-changing assistance to members of the community and enabled participants to make a positive contribution to society.